Releases and compatibility policy

 Fit runcards, and Physics results

 We attempt to maintain strict compatibility for all published results for at least one major PDF release cycle, in order to be able to reproduce the current published release (while the new one is under development) and compare new and old results.
 For example the code that produces NNPDF 4.0 should be able to reproduce the results for 3.1 as well.
-Once NNPDF 4.0 is released, new developments in the code are allowed to break compatibility with 3.1, but should maintain it with 4.0 (until after 4.1 would be released).
+Once NNPDF 4.0 is released, new developments in the code are allowed to break compatibility with 3.1, but should maintain it with 4.0 (until the 4.1 cycle and so on).

 Analysis runcards used for published results are expected to be able to produce the same physics, while bugfixes (that don’t affect fits) or changes in presentation can happen in between.
 Similarly, important enough bugfixes will be marked by a tag.